robert-v/ProcessSpy-docs/src/content/docs/guides/context-menus.md

 ## Process Context Menu
 Right-clicking on a process in the process list opens a context menu with various actions:
 - **Bring to Front**: Brings the selected process's window to the front (if applicable).
+- **Expand All**: Expands all child processes of the selected process in the process list.
+- **Collapse All**: Collapses all child processes of the selected process in the process list.
 - **Search Online**: Opens a web browser to search for the selected process's name.
 - **Show in Finder**: Opens the Finder at the location of the selected process's executable.
 - **Copy**: